Update: Norway introduces its strictest entry rules since March 2020.

 Representation: Until recently, embassies of some other Schengen countries handled visa applications on behalf of Norway in several countries in West Africa.
 All these agreements on visa handling by representation are now suspended.
 The Embassy in Accra will now handle visa applications from Cameroon, Guinea-Bissau, Sao Tome and Principe, Mali and Burkina Faso.
 Applicants from these countries must submit their applications for a short stay visa through one of the VFS Global visa centres listed above.

 Eligible to apply for a visa: Please note that currently only certain groups can visit Norway, and only specific categories of applicants can apply for a visa.
-From 15 July, certain family members and boyfriends/girlfriends of persons living in Norway can apply for a visa.
+From 15 July 2020, certain family members and relations living in Norway can apply for a visa.
 The list of family members was expanded 21 October.
+The list was modified again 29 January 2021.
 Please see the web site of the Norwegian Directorate of Immigration (UDI) for information in full.
 If you are in one of these categories, you can apply at a visa centre without conferring with the Visa Section in advance, but you may have to book an appointment.

 Some other groups can also apply for a visa now.
 Among them are members of certain professions, persons travelling in connection with an extraordinary event or for a special purpose.
 Please see the web site of the Norwegian Directorate of Immigration (UDI) for information in full.
 If you believe that you are in one of these categories, please consult with the Visa Section before applying.